A safe haven for native animals

 Resident Pāteke

 Like much of New Zealand’s wildlife, both male and female pāteke have the same colouring but during breeding season our male pāteke shows off his beautiful breeding plumage which consist of a bright white ring around his eyes and a green iridescent colour on his neck feathers.
-Female pāteke are also smaller than males and our resident female can be identified by her green leg band.
+Female pāteke are also smaller than males.

 0 / 0